 Daily departures: May 1 - October 24, 2023

 - 14 days Intermediate Car Rental with unlimited mileage (Toyota Corolla or similar)

 - Customized Self-Drive Roadbook (Digital version)

-- 1 night superior accommodations in Sun Peaks
+- 1 night first-class accommodations in Sun Peaks

-- 2 nights superior accommodations in Harrison Hot Springs
+- 2 nights first-class accommodations in Harrison Hot Springs

 - Ferry crossing: Tsawwassen to Swartz Bay

 - Ferry crossing: Nanaimo to Horseshoe Bay